 Velocity Micro is a fairly well known systems integrator that custom builds personal computer systems, laptops and servers from parts according to the consumer.
 They have a reputation for well built systems based on high quality components.
 Even with this, there are times that buyers might need some help.
 So, what exactly does Velocity Micro offer in terms of support?
 Find out in my support profile.

 Included in the profile I list the various avenues that users have for support, tips and advice.
-In addition, I'm posting a survey below and in the profile asking users for their opinion of Polywell.
+In addition, I'm posting a survey below and in the profile asking users for their opinion of Velocity Micro.
 If you have used their support and would like to let others know of their experiences for better or worse, please feel free to share your experience.

-How would you rate Polywell Computers' support?
+How would you rate Toshiba's support?

 Tablets are extremely hot right now both with manufacturers and consumers.
 They are smaller and lighter than traditional laptops but still provide users with many of the basic tasks they need a portable computer for.
 Even within the tablet market, there is a wide range of sizes and weights available.
 Some may be smaller and lighter which is great for traveling but have the drawback of being a bit more difficult to use.
 Others might be almost as big as a traditional laptop because that is essentially what they are but without the keyboard.
 Because of this, I've put together a guide to tablet PC size and weight to help consumers look at the different physical attributes of the tablets to help them in picking out the right tablet for their needs.